*Photo cred: Christine Hess Photography

 Earth Day is celebrated every April 22nd, and it’s when 1 billion people in over 170 countries start to address environmental issues by staging events and projects.
 Out of the 1 billion people from around the world that take part, 6 million of those are Canadians.
 It is the largest environmental event in the world.

-Earth Day in the city of Niagara Falls is extra special because not only do we celebrate Earth Day, but Earth week as well, which runs from April 20th-24th, 2015.
-There are a number of events that Niagara takes part in to raise awareness and bring the community together through its love of nature…and there are plenty of Earth Day activities for kids and adults in the region.
+Earth Day in the city of Niagara Falls is extra special because not only do we celebrate Earth Day, but Earth week as well, which runs from April 22nd-28th, 2018.
+There are a number of events that Niagara takes part in to raise awareness and bring the community together through its love of nature, as well as plenty of Earth Day activities for kids and adults in the region.
 This week environmentalists will recycle and conserve energy and schools will teach the importance of energy consumption.